Jurong West: Notable places

 The Jurong Central Park provides a recreation space for people working in the industrial developments along Jalan Boon Lay.

 Jurong West's two main rivers, Sungei Jurong and Sungei Lanchar, run through the town with a network of green connectors along their banks.
 They link housing precincts to neighbourhood parks such as Jurong Central Park, as well as the Jurong West Sports Centre, Jurong West Stadium and Frontier Community Centre.
 These park connectors are linked to the Chinese Garden in Jurong East New Town and the Bukit Batok Town Park in the north, to better serve the recreational needs of the residents of Jurong West.
 Jurong Central Park, located in Kian Teck, is a rectangular green space created behind Boon Lay MRT station.

 Jurong West's major public transport amenities were built in tandem with the main public housing development.
 The elevated track infrastructure of the East West MRT line was developed as the existing public housing blocks were being built in the 1980s.
-The amenities were built in a contiguous building complex, which gives commuters direct access between Boon Lay MRT station, Boon Lay Bus Interchange, The Centris condominium and Jurong Point shopping centre.
+The amenities were built in a contiguous building complex, which gives commuters direct access between Boon Lay MRT station, Boon Lay Bus Interchange, The Centris condominium and Jurong Point.